floydhub/floyd-docs/docs/guides/stop_job.md

 ## Using the CLI
-A job can be stopped using the `floyd stop` command and passing it the name of your project, as shown below:
+A job can be stopped using the `floyd stop` command and passing it the name of your job, as shown below:

 ```
 $ floyd stop mckay/projects/my-project/4